WokLibCodeClub/.github/profile/README.md

 Our next sessions will take place on Saturday 26th October 2024 at Wokingham Library.

-#### Scratch
+### Scratch session, Saturday 26th October 2024 at 10.30 am

-The Scratch session will begin at 10.30 am.
 You will need a Scratch account for this session, so if you don't have one already you should create one by going to [Join Scratch](https://scratch.mit.edu/join).
 You will need a valid email address to sign up.

 Please make sure you arrive so that you have time to log in to your Scratch account and be ready to start coding at 10.30 am. ***PLEASE*** make sure you know your password (write it down if you need to) so that you are able to log in without a problem on Saturday.